sxngie/Team-F/BackEnd/Services/direct-messaging/README.md

 **It is not required to run after install.
 Only when a change to the schema is made**

+### `npx prisma migrate dev --preview-feature`

+or

+### `yarn prisma-migrate`

+This should be run any time there are changes to the schema.prisma file to push any changes to the database.

+### `npx prisma generate`

+or

+### `yarn prisma-generate`

+This should also be run any time there is a change to the schema.prisma file so that prisma client gets updated with the changes.

 ## Docker

 To use this service in production mode you need to create the docker image version of the build.

 ### `make up`

 Will create a docker image and run the service in a docker container in development mode.
 Has hot reload enabled.

-*Does not build the service in production mode.*
+_Does not build the service in production mode._

 ### `make up-prod`